cmu-rss-lab/rosdiscover-evaluation/README.rst

   (native)$ pipenv scripts/gather-rq2-results.py
   (container)$ docker/run.sh gather-rq2

-This pulls information out of the :code:`compare.observed.recovered.csv` files into the Comparison csvs mentioned above.
+This pulls information out of the :code:`compare.observed.recovered.csv` files into the Comparison CSVs mentioned above.
 They can the be analyzed like mentioned below.

-The data collected for the experiments of RQ3 is in: results/data/RosTopicBugs - RQ3 - Results Table.csv
+The data collected for the experiments of RQ3 is in: :code:`results/data/RosTopicBugs - RQ3 - Results Table.csv`

-The Jupyter Notebook in :code:`results/DataAnalysis.ipynb` uses these results to aggregate them to produce the numbers in the paper.
+The Jupyter Notebook in :code:`results/DataAnalysis.ipynb` uses these results to produce the numbers in the paper.
 To run this analysis, you can run the following command locally via pipenv:

 .. code::